OlivierBinette/blog/_posts/2019-04-15-negative-mixture-sampling-of-trigonometric-densities.md

 #### Other things we could do:

 - The [black box Lipschitz sampling](https://mathstatnotes.wordpress.com/2017/11/05/sampling-lipschitz-continuous-densities/) algorithm can also be used to sample from trigonometric densities.
-The problem then is to compute good upper boudns on the Lipschitz constant, which should be doable.
+This requires to compute good upper bounds on the Lipchitz constant on the density, which should be doable using the De la Vallée Poussin mixture representation.